forkjoseph/vnperf/traces/README.md

 # Vehicle-to-Infrastructure (V2I) Traces
+We have collected traces of wireless network quality for two cellular networks (Sprint and Verizon) and one commercial WiFi hotspot (XFinityWiFi) that has been deployed rapidly in densely-populated area.
+The traces are collected in four representative driving scenarios - downtown, highway, rural, and suburban areas - to measure wireless network quality in each of unique scenarios.
+The traces were collected in October 2017 around Ann Arbor, each ranging from 40-62 minutes length.

 ## Methodology
-We have collected traces of wireless network quality for two cellular networks (Sprint and Verizon) and commercial WiFi hotspot (XFinityWiFi) in four representative driving scenarios (in downtown, highway, rural, and suburban areas).

 For trace collection, we configured VNperf to measure every 1 second interval to measure.
-We also configured VNperf to declare that latencies of over 5 seconds represent periods where more than 5 measurements have not been completed.
-We found that for WiFi hotspot, this is common problem because XFinityWiFi supports seamless WiFi that queues packets from one AP when device is disconnected and deliver to another AP when reconnected.
-Periods of network unavailability appear to be intervals that exhibit extremely high latency.
+We also configured VNperf to declare that latencies of over 5 seconds to represent blackout (**unavailable**) periods.
+We found that for WiFi hotspot, this is a common case because of low signal.
+We also found out that XFinityWiFi supports seamless *WiFi-roaming* that queues packets from one AP when device is disconnected and deliver to another AP when reconnected.
+Queued packets from one AP can later deliver over another AP at reconnection.
+To avoid previous queued packets affects latency of present measurements, VNperf logs **-1** to declare the network is unavailable or exhibits high latency, if more than 5 previous measurements have not been successfully completed.
+Thus, periods of network unavailability appear to be intervals that exhibit extremely high latency.

 For WPA authentication, XFinityWiFi driver handles WiFi-roaming based on network interface's MAC address.
 When more than one access points (APs) are available,